 Finsta: combining the words Fake and Instagram, a finsta is a secondary Instagram account which is usually meant for a smaller, private audience, and allows the user to share pictures and videos in an unfiltered and more natural way without having to make each shot perfect or socially acceptable.

 Firewall: Hardware or software that restricts and regulates incoming and outgoing data to or from computer systems.
-Firewalls allow or disallow accessing certain websites or social media platforms.
+Firewalls allow or disallow access to certain websites or social media platforms.

 Flaming: Sending angry, rude, or obscene messages directed at a person or persons privately or an online group.
 A “flamewar” erupts when “flames” are sent back and forth between individuals repeatedly.